open-telemetry/opentelemetry-specification/oteps/4316-resource-provider.md

 #### Implementation Notes

-For multithreaded systems, a lock SHOULD be used to queue all calls to MergeResource.
+For multithreaded systems, a lock SHOULD be used to queue all calls to `UpdateEntity` and `DeleteEntity`.
+This is to help avoid inconsistent reads and writes.

-The resource reference held by the ResourceProvider SHOULD be updated atomically, so that calls to GetResource do not require a lock.
+The resource reference held by the ResourceProvider SHOULD be updated atomically, so that calls to `GetResource` do not require a lock.

-Calls to listeners SHOULD be serialized, to avoid thread safety issues and ensure that callbacks are processed in the right order.
+Calls to EntityListeners SHOULD be serialized, to avoid thread safety issues and ensure that callbacks are processed in the right order.

 ### SDK Changes